 Encourage your employees to talk to as many customers as possible.
 Their feedback can inform how products are viewed and potentially provide a new perspective on how they think about developing new products.

 Host a Book Club, an Article Review and Feedback Sessions, or a Video Review Party.

 Take a well-known book or recent article on innovation and discuss and dissect it.
 Inc’s article 3 Ways a Book Club Can Boost Employee Performance shares that book clubs can help to develop your employees, and increase innovation and team bonding.
 Here are a few of my favorites:

 The Corporate Startup (book)

 From Inspiration to Implementation (article)

 To wrap up, investing in your employee’s innovation capabilities can pay big dividends.
-The ROI is an employee who has developed an appetite for being more curious, who can apply innovative techniques to think creatively, find new opportunities and offer solutions to complex problems.
+The ROI is an employee who has developed an appetite for being more curious, and who can apply innovative techniques to think creatively, find new opportunities, and offer solutions to complex problems.

 This blog post is part of a series authored by IdeaScale employees.
 It showcases how they’re thinking about crowdsourcing and innovation as part of their daily routine.
 Feel free to ask questions or make comments.

 This post is by Sonja Sulcer, Innovation Strategist at IdeaScale